kamitu-sm/kubernetes/k8s on CentOs8/readme.md

 ```

+6. Configure Docker daemon
-Setup daemon to use systemd instead of cgroupsfs (Requirements for kubeadm, the same will be done on the kubelet via initial config file).
-We dont want a scenario were we have the daemon being managed by both systemd and cgroupfs for stability reasons
+Setup the daemon to use systemd instead of cgroupsfs (Requirements for kubeadm, the same will be done on the kubelet via initial config file).
+We don't want a scenario were we have the daemon being managed by both systemd and cgroupfs for stability reasons

 ```bash